HsuJoann/HsuJoann.github.io/_posts/2022-08-09-move-my-blog-from-paid-server-to-github.md

 Q2: How to add tags (so that the Blog Archive could have several categories?

-Answer2:          above mentioned article of Chad Baldwin, in the comment section. briefly speaking: add
+Answer2:          above mentioned article of Chad Baldwin, in the comment section. briefly speaking: add the following to the beginning of the post

 '''

 ---

 tags: Tag_name

 ---

 '''
-to the beginning of the post

 Q3: how to add pictures